What Is Pink Ball Cricket

 For Bowlers: Exploit the swing and seam movement.
 The pink ball offers bowlers a greater opportunity to swing and seam the ball, particularly during the twilight period.
 Focus on hitting consistent lengths and targeting the top of off-stump.
 Experiment with different seam positions to maximize the amount of movement you generate.
 Use the conditions to your advantage and be prepared to adjust your strategy as the light changes.

 For Captains and Teams: Plan strategically for the twilight period.
 The twilight period is arguably the most critical phase of a day-night Test.
 Plan your bowling changes and batting order to maximize your advantage during this period.
-If possible, try to have your best bowlers operating during the twilight hours and ensure that your most technically sound batsmen are at the crease.
+If possible, try to have your best bowlers operating during the twilight hours and see to it that your most technically sound batsmen are at the crease.
 Be prepared to adapt your game plan based on the conditions and the opposition's strategy.

 FAQ